GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 * If it smells like an incident, declare an incident
   * False positives are normal and useful to keep us sharp
   * Long delays while deciding if something is an incident are not acceptable
 * When in doubt, call it out!
+(If someone asks if it is an incident, it is probably an incident)

 ### When do you declare an incident?